 I understand the pain that lies in seeing your best friend ill and not being able to do anything to help them – or not knowing where to turn for help.

 It is something no pet parent wants to admit – but not being able to afford a vet happens to people like you and me every day.
 If getting help with vet bills is what you need – I hope you can find what you need here!

 If you need a vet – but have no money, there are options!

 Having several pets of my own, I know how expensive vet care is.
 From the dual knee surgeries to Cushing’s disease, I have been there.
 I wrote an article about when to put down a dog with Cushing’s disease that may help too if you are going through that experience.

 Now on to the resources to help you with those vet bills!

-Below is a list of national organizations that offer financial assistance to those struggling to care for their pets health as well as a few other ideas as well.
+Below is a list of national organizations that offer financial assistance to pet owners struggling to care for their pets health and who may be on a low income.

 Please make sure you read the requirements for each one to ensure you qualify!